A quick quiz for all you garden lovers out there. What does hummingbird sage attract?

 Las Pilatas is a naturally-occurring sage found in the Santa Margarita area.

-Hummingbird sage is but one of 700 species of sage found around the world and one of seventeen native to California.
+Hummingbird sage is but one of 700 species of sage found worldwide and one of seventeen native to California.

 And while most of these sages are defined by their two-lipped corollas and intoxicating aroma, the variety of color, height and texture make them a go-to plant for nearly every gardening endeavor.